svv232/Indianer-hacklu-2017/README.md

 [picture]()

-> After any succesful GET request with "ndex.html" was sent the message would be directed to this block of code.
-There an algorithm with ordinal operations, bit swapping would be implemented on the variable _ in the GOT, and the counter and trigger variables would be updated accordingly.
+> After a succesful GET request with "ndex.html" was sent the message would be directed to this block of code.
+There an algorithm with ordinal operations, bit swapping, and string operations would be implemented on the variable _ in the GOT, and the counter and trigger variables would be updated accordingly.
 By the end of all the string operations on _ ,a magic string would be created.
 Essentially, if this magic string was in the GET request and set equal to a command low priority shell access would be granted.

 > Ex. - url/magic_string=command